StevenBlack/vocab/million-dollar-words.md

 ### yin and yang
-You may know that these refer to the two universal forces in Chinese philosophy that are said to create the harmonious balance of nature and control the
+You may know that these refer to the two universal forces in Chinese philosophy that are said to create the harmonious balance of nature and control the destiny of all things, but do you know which is which?

-### yin and yang
-destiny of all things, but do you know which is which?
 Yin is the dark, cold, still, and feminine aspect of things; Yang is the bright, warm, active and masculine aspect.

 ### zaftig